 - Matless cutting when you use Smart Materials.
 This allows you to cut longer than 24 inches which you cannot do with the Explore Air 2.

 - Higher Price – Right now you can find really low prices here on the Cricut Explore Air 2 with the release of the Air 3.
+I also recommend checking out the bundles here as you can get some really great deals on items that you need to get your started with.

 Is the Cricut Explore Air the right model for you?
 If so, the Cricut Explore Air 2 has a lot of great deals that you can find here.
 However, if you want the newer version, you can still get a deal on the Cricut Explore Air 3 here.